Kasparov1996/AleJndFlag/README.md

 };
 ```

-The update the `flagsubmit_url` which can be found inside the `include/util.hpp` file according to your scoreboard server IP address.
+Then update the `flagsubmit_url` which can be found inside the `include/util.hpp` file according to your scoreboard server IP address.